-Our service quality was ranked in the top three by "FONDS professionell", one of the largest magazines for financial advisors in Germany and Austria.
-Each year, "FONDS professionell" readers are asked to choose asset managers, broker pools and real estate investment providers with the best service quality and award them with the "German Fund Award".
+Our service quality was ranked in the top three by "FONDS professionell", one of the largest magazines for financial advisors meetings represented approximately 92% of AuM of our funds in Germany and Austria.
+Each year, "FONDS professionell" domiciled in Europe (funds of legal entities in scope: DWS readers are asked to choose asset managers, broker pools and Investment GmbH (with discretion to vote for certain AuM of real estate investment providers with the best service quality DWS International GmbH, DWS Investment S.A. (incl.
+SICAVs and award them with the "German Fund Award" and PLCs) based on delegation agreements)).
+The majority of